mutt0-ds/mutt0-ds.github.io/content/posts/2025/05/ai-and-data-engineering.md

 It’s what happens when a new project starts, or a client shares a dataset on you and says "can you tell us if this is usable?"
 You quickly connect to the source, pull out the data, clean it out, maybe throw some Excel magic or Python scripts in there and get something to use before the meeting.

 It’s not strictly “data engineering” in the job-title sense.
-I’ve seen finance analysts, HR folks, even sales do some form of this. **Prototyping is the messy, improvisational core of early-stage data work**: that's why I find it so fascinating and it's the core of my work.
+I’ve seen finance analysts, HR folks, even sales do some form of this. **Prototyping is the messy, improvisational foundation of early-stage data work**: that's why I find it so fascinating and it's the core of my work.

 <div style="max-width: 576px;"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 56.25%;"><iframe src="//iframely.net/rO1XsCE2" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>